roman-milk/roman-milk.github.io/vickie-2.md

  I made the second attempt at pulling away and the jerk closed right up behind me again and I let him have the roller bearings.
 I saw him suddenly veer off the road to the right, jump a curb, run down a mailbox and then smack into a tree.
 Did I feel sorry?
 Fuck no!
 I twisted the throttle and put distance between us.

  When I got to Charlie's I told the guys about it and what I'd done and I saw a weird look come over Odette's face when I told them about the red Dodge.
 I didn't think anything of it and the group fired up their machines and we cranked on over to Cascade.
 It might have been my imagination, but Odette seemed to be hanging on tighter than usual.
-Report_Story #2